markt/calculus/README.md

 Additionally, we simplify the parenthesized expressions of the type ```a*(b*(c*(...(n*expr))))```, where ```a, b, c, ..., n``` are constants, to ```prod*expr```, where ```prod = a*b*c*...*n```.

+### Shuffled Laws

+After endless shuffling around of laws, we decided to play with our law order application by adding an element of randomness.
+We apply our regular order of laws, once, and then we shuffle the laws within a list ```n``` times, and for each try we redo the calculation.
+The shortest calculation (as measured by number of steps) gets displayed.
+Our short testing did not reveal any significant advantages to our method, but we are hopeful that more thorough testing using a greater list of laws on a more complex expression yields a better result.

 ### Simplifying Laws